flotpython/course/POST-PORTEM.md

    "nous dirons plus tard que les variables référencent le même objet" thing when was it written, by whom, did valerie let this pass ?

-* function naming - some exercices have confusing names; sometimes we exhibit a function named foo2 which is a second solution to exercice 2; but we also have 2 real exercices that are named with '2'; would be cool to rename them
-  * doubler_premier2 into doubler_premier_kwds
-  * validation2 into validation_kwds

 W1
 ===